nvasic88/birdloger/README.md

 #### DEM

-Biologer allows users to import large sets of observations.
+Birdloger allows users to import large sets of observations.
 If some of those are missing elevation, Biologer will try to get it by searching DEM with latitude and longitude.
 Files holding such information are not distributed with Biologer and need to be downloaded separately from [http://srtm.csi.cgiar.org/](http://srtm.csi.cgiar.org/).

 After downloading files for needed areas, place them in a single location without changing the names of the files.
 Default location for that is `resources/srtm`, but any other path can be used.
 In case you use a different path, you need to set `SRTM_PATH` in the `.env` file with that path.